 In a world where civilization has collapsed, one group of survivors spend their entire existence on a train.
 In the movie, the class system within the confined space is overemphasized.
 Eventually, a violent revolt with a mind-blowing revelation takes place.

 Disaster, desperation, isolation, and survival with limited air and options.
-In this movie, Sandra Bullock's character faces challenges after challenge from the beginning to the end.
+In this movie, Sandra Bullock's character faces challenges after challenges from the beginning to the end.

 Neill Blomkamp’s follow-up to the critically acclaimed “District 9″.
 It is a must-see if you like movies tech movies full of powered armor, hacking, orbital space stations, advanced robotics, and more.